 Published June 8, 2016 and updated May 17, 2020.

 Classic Vegan Tuna Salad

 This classic tuna salad is a popular choice when it comes to making a delicious and hearty sandwich.

 Although this salad doesn’t have any tuna in it, it comes close to the real thing.

 The texture and flavor is pretty darn close, and we think you’re going to love how it tastes and how easy it is to make.

-Why would you want to make a fake tuna salad with white beans and hearts of palm instead of opening a can of real tuna?
-Let me answer that for you.
+Who would want to make a fake tuna salad with white beans and hearts of palm instead of opening a can of real tuna?

 - Mercury – Read this to learn more.